 Your compressor air intake will (should) have an adequate dust and debris filter which will help keep out dust, debris, and whatever folks might try to throw into it.

-Do not forget to have the cleaning of the intake filter added to your compressor preventive maintenance schedule.
+Do not forget to have the cleaning of the air compressor intake filter on your compressor maintenance schedule.

 Good lighting is important from a safety standpoint, too.
-Every surface seems to collect things, and around the compressor does not seem to be an exception.
+Every surface seems to collect things, and around the compressor may not be an exception.
 Good lighting means that you will not be tripping over items, damaging them or yourself in the process.

 Have you checked out the cost of worker's compensation lately?

 Depending on the type of compressor, moving parts may make being in close proximity dangerous.
-Yes, the belts on compressors should be guarded to prevent very dangerous pinch-points, and you can make things even safer by keeping unauthorized and unskilled persons out of the compressor area completely.
+Yes, the belts on compressors should be guarded to prevent very dangerous pinch-points.
+You can make your compressor even safer by keeping unauthorized and unskilled persons out of the compressor area completely.

 Do the curiosity seeker and yourself a favor, and lock the door to the compressor room.

-Wire rope isolators are one, or the simple elastomeric (neoprene or rubber cushions) mounts is another.
+Some of those I've been involved with are wire rope isolators.
+Another is the use of simple elastomeric (neoprene or rubber cushions) mounts.
 The elastomers are likely the lowest cost, and provide a rubber cushion between the feet of the compressor and the floor.

 Be aware of the vibration concern when seeking a new compressor .
 Be sure to ask the vendor about steps you will have to take if the compressor you select can cause your plant a vibration problem.